inworld-ai/inworld-tts-onprem/README.md

 The script will:
 1. Check prerequisites (Docker, GPU, NVIDIA Container Toolkit)
 2. Validate your configuration
-3. Fix key file permissions if needed
-4. Pull the Docker image
+3. Pull the Docker image
-5. Start the container
+4. Start the container
-6. Wait for services to be ready (~3 minutes)
+5. Wait for services to be ready (~3 minutes)

 > **Note:** The ML model takes approximately 3 minutes to load on first startup.
 This is normal.